There is a dessert served in Ohio named the “sinfully delicious dessert.”

 It has crescent rolls involved, cream cheese, butter, cinnamon and sugar…need I say more.
 The name always took me aback, though.
 It always left me theologically contemplating while eating said dessert.

 Is it so fattening as to become sinful?

 Should I really eat something and enjoy it titled sinful?

 Why does its deliciousness exceed goodness so much that we deem it “sinful?”

 Tell me I’m not the only one who overthinks these things.
 Obviously, I eventually give up contemplation and dig into my dessert and enjoy the conversation around me.

 On the same note, one of my favorite nail polish brands is called Sinful Colors.
 I really like it, it lasts longer than regular store polish, it does have great color options available, but sinful?
 I don’t get it.
 What makes it sinful?

 Our culture is simply ok with sin.
 It’s normalized and even in the church we can become numb to the reality that sin is destructive and pervasive.
 It eats away not only at specific parts of our lives, but our hearts, and the space made by the Spirit for God to reside.

 Ephesians 5:13 speaks to revealing sin for what it is.
-Sin, brought before God, i.e. “God this is so hard for me.
+Sin, brought before God – words spoken in the dark like, “God this is so hard for me.
 This person really hurt me.
 I’m angry, I’m sad.
 I’m just so tired…” is now in the light.
 Exposed, it has no place in my heart, no power over my life.
 In fact, this verse tells us that the sin exposed is now a light itself, pointing others to mercy and grace.
-God promises to use our very struggle and turn it into ministry.
+God promises to use our very struggle and turn it into something better.